bregman-arie/bregman-arie.github.io/_posts/python/2019-11-24-convert-json-to-yaml.markdown

 permalink: /python-convert-json-to-yaml
 date:   2019-11-24
 categories: python
-description: "convert json to yaml using Python"
+description: "How to convert convert json to yaml using Python"
 tags:
   - python
   - json